 - The minimum CNV length is the length of the region-level CNV annotation.
 This number should be interpreted as the lowest bound for the size of the CNV.
 The "true" CNV can extend into the adjacent genomic regions that have not be targeted.

 - The p-value corresponds to the probability that an observation identical to the CNV, or even more of an outlier, would occur by chance under the null hypothesis.
 The null hypothesis is that of no CNVs in the data.
-The p-value for a CNV region is calculated by combining the p-values of its constituent targets (discarding any low-coverage targets).
+The p-value for a CNV region is calculated by combining the p-values of its constituent targets (discarding any low-coverage targets) using Fisher's method.

 - Fold-change (adjusted):

 - The fold-change of the adjusted case coverage compared to the baseline.
 Negative fold-changes indicate deletions, and positive fold-changes indicate amplifications.
 A fold-change of 1.0 (or -1.0) represents identical coverages.
 The fold-changes are adjusted for statistical differences between targets with different sequencing depths.
+The fold-change for a CNV region is the median of the adjusted fold-changes of its constituent targets (discarding any low-coverage targets).
 Note: if your sample purity is less than 100%, you need to take that into account when interpreting the fold-change values.
 This is described in more detail in How to interpret fold-changes.